data7expressions/3xpr/doc/wiki/Functions-String.md

 - description: General-purpose function that mask parts of arbitrary strings based on position within the string
 - deterministic: true
 - return: string
 - params:
 	- value: string

+### stringify

+- description: Convert a JavaScript object or value to a JSON text string.
+- deterministic: true
+- return: string
+- params:
+	- value: any

+### parse

+- description: Parses a text string as JSON, optionally transforming the value produced by the parse.
+- deterministic: true
+- return: any
+- params:
+	- value: string